anywhichway/watchlight/README.md

 #### ReactiveObject reactive(target:object|function)

-Returns: A reactive proxy for the objector function.
+Returns: A reactive proxy for the object or function.

 ## Event Listeners